Asymptotic freedom: Discovery

 Asymptotic freedom in QCD was discovered in 1973 by David Gross and Frank Wilczek, and independently by David Politzer in the same year.
 The same phenomenon had previously been observed (in quantum electrodynamics with a charged vector field, by V.S.
 Vanyashin and M.V.
 Terent'ev in 1965; and Yang–Mills theory by Iosif Khriplovich in 1969 and Gerard 't Hooft in 1972), but its physical significance was not realized until the work of Gross, Wilczek and Politzer, which was recognized by the 2004 Nobel Prize in Physics.

+Experiments at the Stanford Linear Accelerator showed that inside protons, quarks behaved as if they were free.
+This was a great surprise, as many believed quarks to be tightly bound by the strong interaction, and so they should rapidly dissipate their motion by strong interaction radiation when they got violently accelerated, much like how electrons emit electromagnetic radiation when accelerated.

 The discovery was instrumental in "rehabilitating" quantum field theory.
 Prior to 1973, many theorists suspected that field theory was fundamentally inconsistent because the interactions become infinitely strong at short distances.
 This phenomenon is usually called a Landau pole, and it defines the smallest length scale that a theory can describe.
 This problem was discovered in field theories of interacting scalars and spinors, including quantum electrodynamics (QED), and Lehmann positivity led many to suspect that it is unavoidable.

 Asymptotically free theories become weak at short distances, there is no Landau pole, and these quantum field theories are believed to be completely consistent down to any length scale.

-The Standard Model is not asymptotically free, with the Landau pole a problem when considering the Higgs boson.
+Electroweak theory within the Standard Model is not asymptotically free.
+So a Landau pole exists in the Standard Model.
+With the Landau pole a problem arises when Higgs boson is being considered.
 Quantum triviality can be used to bound or predict parameters such as the Higgs boson mass.
 This leads to a predictable Higgs mass in asymptotic safety scenarios.
 In other scenarios, interactions are weak so that any inconsistency arises at distances shorter than the Planck length.